In This Article

 A ketone test isn’t usually part of a routine checkup.
 But you may want to consider testing if:

 An at-home ketone test can help you assess your health.
-Your results can help you decide which steps you can take to avoid complications or improve your current health.
+Your results can help you decide which steps to avoid complications or improve your current health.

-You can also test for ketones if you’re on a keto, low-carb, or fasting diet—or if you’ve been using weight loss apps that promote the same diets.
+You can also test for ketones if you’re on a keto, low-carb, or fasting diet—or if you’ve been using weight loss apps that promote identical diets.
 This can help you find out if they’re working.